Important information for patients and visitors

-- Handwashing: wash your hands or use hand sanitiser as soon as you enter the hospital, and frequently thereafter.
+- Use hand gel as soon as you enter a ward or unit, and frequently thereafter

 Further information on what we are doing to keep you safe during your visit can be found here.